monome/docs/norns/help.md

 Capturing a screenshot of your norns can be a helpful tool for creating illustrative documentation or sharing UI ideas.

-With your norns powered-on and connected to the same WIFI network as your computer, connect to maiden.
+With your norns powered-on and connected to the same wifi network as your computer, connect to maiden.
 Then, execute this line in maiden's REPL (replacing <FILENAME> with something unique):

 ```lua
 _norns.screen_export_png("/home/we/dust/<FILENAME>.png")